 7. Click on Verify & Save to submit the claim with the selected documents.
 They will be sent, along with the claim, to Carisk Partners (fka iHCFA) and onto the payer for processing.

 8. The clinical note for the appointment must be signed/locked before it will submit with the claim.

 Claims are submitted to Carisk Partners (fka iHCFA) 7 days a week at 7pm EST/5pm EST, regardless of holidays and/or weekends.
 The cost is $1.50 per claim.

 Following a claim through submission

 Claims will follow the same process you are used to with medical claims.
-The log will capture when the claim was submitted to the payer (via status change to Worker's Comp Claim or Auto Accident Claim).
+The log will capture when the claim was submitted to the payer (via status change to Worker's Comp Claim).
 Any responses that are received electronically will appear posted in the appointment as usual.
 If the payer is not set up to send electronic responses, you will receive a paper remit at the address they have on file for your office.

 Receiving payment from the payer